Quantum gravity with purely virtual particles from asymptotically local quantum field theory: Conclusions

-We have studied the local limits of nonlocal quantum field theories.
-Moving along the manifold $\mathcal{M}_{\text{NL}}$ of NL-QFTs by varying a certain parameter $\lambda $, we have inquired whether a target local model is reached when $\lambda $ tends to infinity.
-When it is so, the nonlocal models can be seen as nonlocal deformations of their target local limits.
+We have investigated the relationship between nonlocal and local quantum field theories, and searched for a practical definition of local limit.
+On general grounds, it is not obvious that a nonlocal model admits a local limit of some sort.

-The nonlocal deformations are encoded into form factors that multiply the propagators of local theories and remove poles that normally propagate ghosts.
-We have shown that the form factors inspired by the models mostly studied in the current literature give theories that have well-defined limits only in Euclidean space.
-Singular behaviors appear in the Minkowskian correlation functions when $\lambda \rightarrow \infty $.
+The nonlocal deformations are encoded into form factors that multiply the propagators and remove poles that otherwise would propagate ghosts.
+We have shown that the form factors inspired by the models studied in the current literature give theories that have well-defined limits only in Euclidean space.
+Singular behaviors appear in the Minkowskian correlation functions.

-To overcome this difficulty, we have relaxed certain requirements and defined a new class $\mathcal{M}_{\text{AL}}$ of unitary, asymptotically local\ theories, so-called because they have well-defined local limits in Minkowski spacetime.
+To overcome this difficulty, we have relaxed certain requirements and defined a new class of unitary, asymptotically local\ theories, which have well-defined local limits in Minkowski spacetime.
 Unitarity forbids target models with ghosts and privileges models with purely virtual particles.

-Inside the bubble diagram, the nonlocal deformation generates PVPs directly, in the local limit.
-In the triangle diagram, it does so possibly up to multi-threshold corrections, which can be adjusted by tuning the deformation itself.
+Inside the bubble diagram, the nonlocal deformation generates PVPs directly in the limit.
+In the triangle diagram, it does so possibly up to multi-threshold corrections, which can be adjusted by fine tuning the deformation itself.

 The asymptotically local deformation of a local theory is not unique, and not renormalizable.
-In our approach, this is not a liability, because we are not proposing AL-QFTs as candidate fundamental theories of nature, but merely as tools to provide alternative formulations of theories with PVPs, approximations to study the violations of microcausality and the peak uncertainties, or alternative approaches to off-shell physics, more commonly treated by restricting QFT\ to a finite interval of time and a compact space manifold.
-In that case, the non uniqueness is associated with the possibility of introducing parameters that describe the apparatus, the classical environment surrounding the experiment, and the observer itself.
+This is not a liability, in our approach, because we are not proposing AL-QFTs as candidate fundamental theories of nature, but merely as tools to provide alternative formulations of theories with PVPs, approximations to study the violation of microcausality and the peak uncertainty, or alternative approaches to off-shell physics, more commonly treated by restricting QFT\ to a finite interval of time and a compact space manifold.